 Also, you try to understand what is expected of you.
 These common Internship Challenges interns face are critical as a newbie.

 Is Will being friendly be not welcomed and treated as over-friendly?
 Or shall remaining quiet and doing the job will create the impression you want to create?

 11. Should I go for lunch now?
 Can I leave?

-This is the minor challenge you face or not even a challenge you might say.
-Sure, the HR representative informed you all the basic policies and you know the lunch hour and exit time.
+These are the minor challenges interns face or not even a challenge you might say.
+Sure, the HR representative informed you of all the basic policies and you know the lunch hour and exit time.

 This might be just for the first few days.
 After understanding the certain pattern of your office, you don’t face this minor hesitation anymore.

 Here comes your most feared question, “Sir, can I take a leave?”
 There might be various genuine reasons for your leave: family emergency, university formalities, sickness, etc.